Victor-Evogor/dotmint/README.md

 # DotMint 🎨

 **DotMint** is a creative platform that allows users to design **30x30 pixelated artwork** called dotmints.
-Users can draw manually on a web-based canvas using powerful tools, and mint their creations as NFTs on the Solana blockchain.
+Users can draw manually on a web-based canvas using powerful tools, and mint their creations as tokens on the Solana blockchain.

 [🔗 GitHub Repo](https://github.com/Victor-Evogor/dotmint.git)